Zoran Đinđić: Assassination

 He was rushed to a hospital where he was treated, but pronounced dead one hour later.
 Ulemek was blamed as the mastermind of the crime.
-He was one of the leading persons in the Zemun clan, a leading organized crime group in Serbia.
+He was one of the central figures in the Zemun clan, a leading organized crime group in Serbia.
 He was later prosecuted and convicted of involvement in some of the mysterious assassinations and assassination attempts that marked Yugoslavia in the months before Đinđić took power.
 Nataša Mićić, then acting President of Serbia, declared a state of emergency immediately.
 Zoran Živković was elected by the Serbian Democratic Party as Đinđić's successor.

 On 23 May 2007, twelve men were convicted for the assassination of Zoran Đinđić.
 Among the convicted defendants was Ulemek, who, during the four years preceding the murder of Đinđić, had traveled to Switzerland, Austria, the Republic of Macedonia, Greece, Singapore and Croatia using a fraudulent passport that had been one of a batch of blank passports stolen from the Croatian Consulate in Mostar, Bosnia and Herzegovina in 1999.
 Ulemek, along with Zvezdan Jovanović, was charged with being the ringleader of the assassination plot carried out on 12 March 2003, when Đinđić was fatally shot.
 Three of the twelve men convicted are still on the run and remain the subject of INTERPOL Red notices.
 Specialist officers in INTERPOL's Fugitive Investigative Support Unit continue to liaise with and assist member countries in the investigation of various leads for the following individuals wanted by Serbian authorities: Milan Jurišić, Ninoslav Konstantinović and Vladimir Milisavljević.